SudoMakeMeASandwichDE/unipkg/README.md

 # unipkg

 `unipkg` is a command-line tool designed for managing packages across various Linux distributions.
-It provides a unified interface for common package management tasks such as updating, upgrading, installing, removing, and cleaning packages.
+It provides a unified command line syntax for common package management tasks such as updating, upgrading, installing, removing, and cleaning packages.
-Intended for Linux noobs and people who often work on various distributions and don't want do write down syntax of package managers (understandable).
+Intended for Linux beginners and people who often work on various distributions and don't want to write down syntax of package managers (understandable).

+## How it works

+1. By the first time executing `unipkg`, you have to configure which package managers you want to include for updating and upgrading packages and which package manager you want to use primarily (for all the other commands, e.g., installing packages).
+You can always change the configuration with `unipkg --set upudate` or `unipkg --set manage`.
+2. When executing a command like `unipkg install firefox` it translates it to the equivalent command of the chosen package manager (e.g., for `apt` `sudo apt install firefox` or for `pacman` `sudo pacman -S firefox`).
+3. The now translated command wil be executed in the current environment.
+Remember that most likely you will be asked by `sudo` to enter your password.

 ## Features